You must be looking for used auto parts to buy; otherwise, you wouldn’t be reading this page.

-With social distancing becoming the norm, there’s probably no other more opportune time to own a car than now.
-Car owners now place more emphasis on keeping their rides in tiptop shape.
-With that comes the need for regular servicing and the occasional repair or replacement of parts, both of which are costly but necessary exercises.
+With social distancing becoming the norm, car owners are now more keen on keeping their rides in tiptop shape.
+That means regular servicing and the occasional repair or replacement of parts, both of which are costly but necessary exercises.

-The tricky part, however, is that you need to know what to look for and how to find it.
-If you don’t, then this guide will be handy, no doubt.
+The tricky part, however, is that you must know what to look for and how to find it.
+If you don’t, no worries - we'll help you with this guide.

 Tips to Remember When Buying Used Auto Parts

 5. Find out about how 'used' the used auto part is.
-Remember, you’d want to find out about its serviceability, so knowing the mileage of a used auto part and comparing it to the average lifespan of a new one will give you a good idea of its worth.
-You’ll know how much to haggle for it and if it’s worth buying at all.
+Remember, you’d want to find out about its serviceability, so knowing the mileage of a used auto part and comparing it to the average lifespan of a new part will give you a good idea of its worth.
+You’ll know how much to haggle for it and whether it’s worth buying at all.

 7. Read the fine print.
 Read the provisions in the seller’s return or refund policies and warranty coverage.
 Make sure you understand the inclusions and exclusions and ask for clarification if there’s anything you don’t understand.